davidgasquez/handbook/content/computer-science/programming.md

   Writing program code is a good way of debugging your thinking.

 - **Do one thing and do it well**.
   By focusing on a single task, a program or function can eliminate much extraneous code that often results in excess overhead, unnecessary complexity, and a lack of flexibility.
+[Good software makes hard things easy](https://medium.com/s/story/notes-to-myself-on-software-engineering-c890f16f4e4d).

 - **Make it work, make it right, make it fast**.
   Build a prototype as soon as possible to get a sense of the entire process.